Call us(908) 832-5736 or e-mail: firstname.lastname@example.org

 The late fall/early winter pattern seems to be well established now.
 Continue to use Hare's Ear, Prince and Pheasant Tail or Zug Bug in sizes 16-18 trailed by a small #18-22 RS2 or Zebra Midge.
 Egg and sucker spawn patterns have been working for a while now, just keep them small size 16-18 works best.

-Island Beach State Park Water Temp 45 degrees.
-Most fish are 22-24 inches on Sand Eels.
-Bite is expected to improve the next few days, some bigger fish around.
+Island Beach State Park Water Temp 44 degrees.
+Lots of fish but almost all shorts.
+Fish are still feeding on sand eels.
+Most fish are 12-22 inches on Sand Eels.
 Call shop for Harvey's contact information.

 Oh and did we mention our new Online Store?
-If you haven't seen it, please drop by!
+If you haven't seen it, please drop by.
+We now offer free shipping on all orders over $75.00!

 General Hatches, Fly Recommendations and Tips: